charly-palencia/js-course/lesson-1/readme.md

 ### now, what is a js engine?
 reference: [A guide to javascript for idiots](https://developer.telerik.com/featured/a-guide-to-javascript-engines-for-idiots/)

 The basic job of a JavaScript engine, when all is said and done, is to take the JavaScript code that a developer writes and convert it to fast, optimized code that can be interpreted by a browser or even embedded into an application.
+[Some active js engine projects](https://en.wikipedia.org/wiki/JavaScript_engine)

 what is contain into a js engine?